nation3/agreements-app/docs/V1/AgreementsUI.md

 The users can verify if a terms file matches with the terms of the agreement.

 **Steps:**
-1. The system open dialog to select the terms file.
+1. The system opens a dialog to select the terms file.
-2. The user pick the file.
+2. The user picks the file.
-3. The system hash the file and check the hash against the agreement's hash.
-Prompt the user with the result.
+3. The system hashes the file and checks the hash against the agreement's hash.
+Then prompts the user with the result.

 ## Views